Search Asylum Hill Project

 The history of the Asylum is documented through records housed at the Mississippi Department of Archives and History, through newspaper articles, and through family recollections, letters and photos.
 Our history partners aim to create a more detailed picture of what life was like for patients at the Asylum while it was in existence on the UMMC grounds between 1855 and 1935.

 The mental conditions mentioned in the admission records for the old Asylum include diagnoses which are not necessarily used today.
 Even familiar terms like “mania” may have had different meanings in the 1800s than they do today.
 The work of our psychiatry partners will help define the terms within their historical context.

 We are fortunate to be working closely with the Mississippi Department of Archives and History on the Asylum Hill Project.
 They hold many critical historic documents related to the Asylum.
-We have also been fortunate to locate some previously unknown records at Whitfield.
-UMMC’s Rowland Medical Library is working now to preserve and scan those for future researcher access.

 The AHRC is creating a database which will house data associated with the remains as well as historical information gleaned from original records.
 The amount of information associated with over 30,000 individual patient admissions as well as archaeological and scientific data generated from the exhumations will be staggering.
 Careful management of this data is essential to the integrity of any research going forward.